JarKanni/Python_projects/wind_check/readme.md

 # Explanation
-Asks user for zip code, then checks NOAA's weekly forecasts for wind greater than 5mph.
+Asks user for zip code, then checks NOAA's weekly forecasts for wind greater than 10mph.
+If so, lets user know when to expect it to roll in.

 # Requirements